Go

 Note

-The correct form of binaries can be cross-compiled on all platforms that support Go with GOOS=Linux and GOARCH=amd64.
+You can cross-compile binaries in the correct format on any Go-supporting platform with GOOS=Linux and GOARCH=amd64.
 It's safer to use the advance compile feature and use the same compiler as in the execution environment.

 For using external libraries in the go1.19 version, use Go Modules.
-When you're not using Go Modules, the source code must be directly included.
+Without Go Modules, you must include source code directly.

-Next is the stepwise guide on how to import the following package in actions using go mod: The relevant method requires the Internet communication and in a VPC environment, the NAT G/W settings are required.
+Next is the stepwise guide on how to import the following package in actions using go mod: The relevant method requires Internet communication and NAT G/W settings are required in a VPC environment.
 For more information about NAT G/W, see NAT Gateway Guide.

 import "github.com/rs/zerolog"

-Reset a new module by executing the following command: If you execute the command, a go.mod file will be created.
+Initialize new module by executing the following command.
+Running the command will create a go.mod file.

 go mod init <module>